nordlow/compiler-benchmark/README.md

   phase, it's likely gonna be signifcantly faster aswell because its build is only a couple of percent slower than `dmd`'s check.

+Note that Vox, however, is an experimental language with no official release status, a Windows-only backend, and less language features than most other languages benchmarked.

 The performance of both GCC and Clang gets significanly worse with each new release (currently 8, 9, 10 in the table below).